Gig reviews: Mika @ Cavea Auditorium Parco della Musica in Rome, Italy

 Another reason is language of course.
 I also used to think how much I want to see him happy (and be happy for that).
 Now when he talks a lot but I’m not in the group he is talking to and can’t understand his words I’m pleased to see any unfiltered emotions on his face.
 Happy, angry, whatever tells the story.
 It’s the only way to follow what’s happening on stage.
 He has learnt to use controlled expressions but during performances it’s a good time to let them go.

 It was strange and weird but the sound was good and paid a lot of attention to it and then it was time for Over My Shoulder.
 And it was absolutely breathtaking.
-Suddenly I could recognize myself and I could recognize him and forgot my shoes and hurting feet and thought this is the reason I came to Rome.
+Suddenly I could recognize myself and I could recognize Mika on stage and forgot my shoes and hurting feet and thought this is the reason I came to Rome.
 There’s always a good reason.
 Always.
 There’s a video below but it can only slightly express how amazing it was live.
 A stunning moment, one of the highlights of the whole tour.